abeligarzalabrada/Static_Loop/README.md

 The Express server serves the static build from the project root and exposes `/api/mutate-story` as a Gemini-backed mutation endpoint.
 Visit [http://localhost:3000](http://localhost:3000) once the server is running.

-### AI Mutation Flow
+### AI Mutation Flow (Optional)

-1. Populate `.env` with your Gemini credentials:
+1. Populate `.env` with your Gemini credentials if you want AI-enhanced mutations:
    ```env
    GEMINI_API_KEY=your_api_key_here
    GEMINI_MODEL=gemini-1.5-flash
    ```
 2. Start the server via `npm run dev`.
 3. From the title screen select **Start New Run**.
+The game uses procedural mutation by default; AI is a bonus if available.

-If the AI call succeeds, StoryManager consumes the returned JSON; otherwise a procedural fallback keeps the run viable.
+If no AI key is provided, the game uses procedural fallback automatically.

 ## Responsive Shell